 There are many kinds of disruptive behavior.
 Some behaviors are inappropriate; others are prohibited by College policy; and still others are clearly prohibited by the California Penal Code and are punishable by criminal sanctions.
-For additional information about disruptive behavior, refer to the Student Handbook section of the College Catalog.
+For a complete and detailed description of the Student Code of Conduct, refer to the Student Handbook section of the College Catalog.